 Gulfstream’s comprehensive product line offers an exceptional combination of safety, comfort, performance and value in each segment of the mid- to ultra-large-cabin business-jet market.

-The Gulfstream G650 and G650ER have the largest purpose-built business-jet cabins, offering passengers wider seats, more aisle room, 16 panoramic windows and the lowest cabin altitude of any business jet.
+The Gulfstream G650 and G650ER offer passengers wider seats, more aisle room, 16 panoramic windows and the lowest cabin altitude of any business jet.
 The cabins also feature the quietest cabin sound levels, 100 percent fresh air and in-flight connectivity.
 Both aircraft can accommodate passengers and crew in conference, dining and entertainment areas with sleeping for up to 10.

-The G650ER, the company’s flagship, is the world’s longest-range business jet and provides outstanding mission flexibility.
+The G650ER, the company’s flagship, is one of the world’s longest-range business jets and provides outstanding mission flexibility.
 On one of its earliest flights, the aircraft flew nonstop from Los Angeles International Airport to Tullamarine Airport in Melbourne, Australia, in just under 15 hours at an average speed of Mach 0.86.
-The G650 and the G650ER combined hold more than 60 city-pair records and can both traverse the world in practically one stop.
+The G650 and the G650ER combined hold more than 85 city-pair records and can both traverse the world in practically one stop.
 Current G650 owners and order-holders can upgrade their aircraft to a G650ER.

 Powered by Rolls-Royce engines, the G650 and G650ER travel at speeds up to Mach 0.925, more than nine-tenths the speed of sound, and can fly far above airline-traffic congestion and adverse weather, resulting in smoother flights and fewer delays.
-The aircraft feature the most technologically advanced PlaneViewTM II flight deck with intuitive systems that ease pilots’ workload and enhance safety.
+The aircraft feature PlaneViewTM II flight deck with intuitive systems that ease pilots’ workload and enhance safety.

 In 2015, the G650 was awarded the 2014 Robert J. Collier Trophy, the most prestigious aviation award in North America, in recognition of the aircraft’s “significant technological advancements in aircraft performance, cabin comfort and safety.”

+- more -

-Gulfstream’s newest family of aircraft, the G500 and G600, are in production and anticipated to enter service in 2018 and 2019, respectively.
+Gulfstream’s newest family of aircraft features the G500 and G600.
 The G500 received both its type certification and production certificate from the Federal Aviation Administration in July 2018.
-The G600 is progressing through the flight-test program, with certification expected later in 2018.
+The aircraft entered service on Sept.
+27, 2018.
+The G600 is progressing through the flight-test program, with certification and deliveries expected in 2019.

 These aircraft were created in collaboration with customer feedback, a practice that shapes Gulfstream’s product development programs.
 The interiors of the G500 and G600 offer wide cabins and flexible cabin comfort, ample storage and a multitude of configuration options, including work, entertainment, living and sleeping spaces.
 The G500 can accommodate three distinct living areas, and the G600 accommodates up to four.
 The aircraft feature the same large oval windows and cabin environment as the G650 and G650ER.